 Remote winner: Fire TV

-The Fire TV Cube has a better remote (despite feeling cheap) and more smarts, but the interface is littered with ads.
+The Fire TV Cube has a slightly better remote and more smarts, but the interface is littered with ads.
 I don’t want to buy toilet paper while watching my shows and movies.
 Apple TV 4k has a beautiful and streamlined interface and has more content options.
-It might be more expensive, but Apple TV 4K is worth it.
+It might be more expensive, but the 2021 Apple TV 4K is worth it.